 1 – Watering Problems

-The first thing that you should know is that watering problems will be to blame for ferns turning brown or yellow most often.
-Typically, when you notice that your fern is turning yellow or brown, it’s going to be because you aren’t watering it enough or you’re watering it way too much.
+Watering problems are often to blame when it comes to ferns turning brown or yellow.
+When you notice your fern is turning yellow or brown, it’ll likely be because you aren’t watering it enough or you’re watering it way too much.

 The best thing to do is to use a watering can that has a long spout.
 This should allow you to get the water right where you need it to go even if your fern is quite bushy and hard to part.

-If you’re worried that you have been watering the fern too much, then you should try to scale things back.
+If you’re worried that you have been watering the fern too much, you should try to scale things back a little.
 See if you can water the fern a bit less and get better results.

 You should avoid watering the fern until the soil is sopping wet.
-The soil is just supposed to be evenly moist, and this doesn’t mean that it needs to become a swamp.
+The soil is supposed to be evenly moist, but this doesn’t mean that it needs to become a swamp!

 2 – Humidity Issues

 Humidity issues can cause ferns to turn brown and become dry over time.
-Ferns are plants that really need high humidity levels to thrive and low humidity levels won’t allow them to keep the green, healthy fronds that you want to see.
+Ferns are plants that need high humidity levels to thrive.
+Low humidity won’t allow them to maintain the green healthy fronds you want to see.

 There are artificial ways that you can raise the humidity levels in your home.
 This should help you to keep your ferns from turning brown and drying out so long as you take action soon.

 The most practical thing to do to fix humidity issues is to buy a small humidifier.
-You can simply place a humidifier in the same room as your ferns to ensure that they’re getting the humidity that they need.
+Simply place it in the same room as your ferns to ensure that they’re getting the humidity that they need.

-If you don’t have a humidifier, then you could try to mist your ferns semi-regularly.
-This can help things out, but it might not be enough to keep the fern healthy and green, depending on how bad the humidity levels are in your home.
+If you don’t have a humidifier, you could try to mist your ferns semi-regularly.
+This can help sort things out a bit, but it might not be enough to keep the fern healthy and green, depending on how bad the humidity levels are in your home.

 Some people have had good results when placing ferns in areas of their homes that have higher humidity levels.
 For instance, your bathroom is likely going to be more humid due to how often you’re running the water and taking showers.